Technology during World War I: Air warfare

 Aviation in World War I started with primitive aircraft, primitively used.
 Technological progress was swift, leading to ground attack, tactical bombing, and highly publicized, deadly dogfights among aircraft equipped with forward-firing, synchronized machine guns from July 1915 onwards.
 However, these uses made a lesser impact on the war than more mundane roles in intelligence, sea patrol and especially artillery spotting.
 Antiaircraft warfare also had its beginnings in this war.

-As with most technologies, aircraft and their use underwent many improvements during World War I. As the initial war of movement on the Western Front settled into trench warfare, aerial reconnaissance over the front added to the difficulty of mounting surprise attacks against entrenched and concealed defenders.
+Fixed-wing aircraft were first used militarily by the Italians in Libya on 23 October 1911 during the Italo-Turkish War for reconnaissance, soon followed by the dropping of grenades and aerial photography the next year.
+By 1914, their military utility was obvious.
+They were initially used for reconnaissance and ground attack.
+To shoot down enemy planes, anti-aircraft guns and fighter aircraft were developed.
+Strategic bombers were created, principally by the Germans and British, though the former used Zeppelins as well.
+Perhaps the most famous fighter plane during World War 1 was the Fokker as it was the first to include a synchronized machine gun.
+Towards the end of the conflict, aircraft carriers were used for the first time, with HMS Furious launching Sopwith Camels in a raid to destroy the Zeppelin hangars at Tønder in 1918.

-Manned observation balloons floating high above the trenches were used as stationary observation posts, reporting enemy troop positions and directing artillery fire.
-Balloons commonly had a crew of two, each equipped with parachutes: upon an enemy air attack on the flammable balloon, the crew would jump to safety.
-At the time, parachutes were too heavy to be used by pilots in aircraft, and smaller versions would not be developed until the end of the war.
-(In the British case, there arose concerns that they might undermine morale, effectively encouraging cowardice.)
-Recognized for their value as observer platforms, observation balloons were important targets of enemy aircraft.
-To defend against air attack, they were heavily protected by large concentrations of anti-aircraft guns and patrolled by friendly aircraft.
+Manned observation balloons, floating high above the trenches, were used as stationary reconnaissance platforms, reporting enemy movements and directing artillery.
+Balloons commonly had a crew of two, equipped with parachutes, so that if there was an enemy air attack the crew could parachute to safety.
+At the time, parachutes were too heavy to be used by pilots of aircraft (with their marginal power output), and smaller versions were not developed until the end of the war; they were also opposed by the British leadership, who feared they might promote cowardice.